codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

   max-width="80%"
 %}

-Notice that even if the example above eventually creates a Docker image, you can still use this way of running unit tests for traditional applications that are not dockerized yet (e.g. VM-based applications).
+Notice that even if the example above eventually creates a Docker image, you can still use this way of running unit tests for traditional applications that are not dockerized yet, such as VM-based applications.

-## Running unit tests with the Application Docker image
+## Running unit tests with the application Docker image

-In several cases, especially with dynamic language, the Docker image that holds the application can also be reused for unit tests.
+In several cases, especially with dynamic languages, you can reuse the Docker image that holds the application also for unit tests.
 This is a very common technique for Node, Python, and Ruby applications.
 In this case, you can use [context variables]({{site.baseurl}}/docs/pipelines/variables/#context-related-variables) in Codefresh to run a unit test step in the image that was created in a previous step:

 `codefresh.yml`